ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 There are also some hidden basic operations.
 Advancing the loop means increasing the counter $i$ by one, an arithmetic operation and a memory write, each taking constant time.
-There is also some initialization of the variables $arr$ and $val$, and performing a single return from the function, all of these are constant time, and they are only performed once each.
+There is also some initialization of the variables *arr* and *val*, and performing a single return from the function, all of these are constant time, and they are only performed once each.
 :::
+-->

 ::: example
 #### Example: Calculating the median-of-three